header

 • On reaching the shore, he/she will begin examining and collecting sea glass and cover many, many square feet of ground and will be, for all intents and purposes, lost to the world for long periods of time.

-• On finding the sea glass, the causal collector may
+On finding the sea glass, the casual collector may

 • the casual sea glass collector is happy, tired, and sun or wind burned.

-• the casual collector will put all the sea glass in a bottle, box, or drawer.
+• the casual collector will put all the sea glass in a bottle, box, or drawer; eventually to the garage.

 Collecting Sea Glass - Knowledge